 To begin the process, you will have to know the way through which you can get the entry to the Performance Monitor application.
 There are two ways of exploring Performance Monitor application.

 The first method that I will show you is by getting into the Control Panel.
-In the Category view of Control Panel select System and Security followed by Administrative Tools.
+In the Category view of Control Panel select Administrative Tools.

 A new window of Administrative Tools will arrive on the screen.
 Among the tools listed there look for Performance Monitor tool and double-click on it to open.